docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

 ---
-description: Migrating from Docker Cloud
+description: Migrating from Docker Cloud to Kubernetes
-keywords: cloud, kubernetes, migration
+keywords: cloud, kubernetes, migration, google, gke, gcp
-title: Migrate Docker Cloud stack to Kubernetes on GKE
+title: Migrate Docker Cloud stacks to Google Kubernetes Engine
 ---

 ## GKE Kubernetes

-This page explains how to prepare your applications for migration from Docker Cloud to to Kubernetes on [Google GKE](https://cloud.google.com/free/).
-To demonstrate, we **build** a target environment of GKE nodes (a hosted Kubernetes service), **convert** the Cloud stackfile for [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"} to a Kubernetes YAML format, and **test** in the new environment to ensure that it is safe to migrate.

-Google Container Engine (GKE) is a hosted Kubernetes service on Google Cloud Platform (GCP).
+This page explains how to prepare your applications for migration from Docker Cloud to [Google Kubernetes Engine (GKE)](https://cloud.google.com/free/){: target="_blank" class="_"} clusters.
+GKE is a hosted Kubernetes service on Google Cloud Platform (GCP).
 It exposes standard Kubernetes APIs so that standard Kubernetes tools and apps run on it without needing to be reconfigured.

+To demonstrate, we use [example-voting-app](https://github.com/dockersamples/example-voting-app){: target="_blank" class="_"}: we **build** a target environment of GKE nodes, **convert** the Cloud stackfile to a Kubernetes manifest, and **test** the manifest in the new environment to ensure that it is safe to migrate.

 > The actual process of migrating -- switching customers from your Docker Cloud applications to GKE applications -- will vary by application and environment.